Run multiple XSAT Validators

 Disk: 40 GB

-Ensure that all necessary is installed on the server.
+Ensure that all necessary software is installed on the server.

 The finance team should prepare the following accounts: